 Barcelona, Spain 2014

-We most people conjure images of Barcelona, they think sun-dappled sangria, nibbing their way through delicious cuisine whilst soaking up the sunshine of the barcelona beach, exploring the glory of Gaudi’s Sagrada Familia, strolling the world famous La Boqueria Food Market and climbing the breathtaking and mysterious Monserrat.
+We most people conjure images of Barcelona, they think sun-dappled sangria, nibbling their way through delicious cuisine whilst soaking up the sunshine of the Barcelona beach, exploring the glory of Gaudi’s Sagrada Familia, strolling the world famous La Boqueria Food Market and climbing the breathtaking and mysterious Monserrat.

 But not us.
 Perhaps the most frustrating travel mistake we’ve made foreshadowed our long weekend in Barcelona.
 Hopping off the metro train directly from the airport, we foolishly pulled our cases into one of the lifts to take us to ground level.
 Now, this activity isn’t normally an issue, but Barcelona is rife with pickpockets, and a couple of local young lads clearly spotted us as marks and hopped in with us thinking that my handbag was rich for the pickings.
 Unfortunately for them, I felt the movement as he wriggled his hand in – catching us both by surprise and when I then yelled as the lift door opened he dropped our kindles (possibly hoping they were iPads) and they scattered.